mgood7123/prebuilder/README.md

 ### Local

-if `Prebuilder` is configured to push to locally, obtain your files by execute the following command
+if `Prebuilder` is configured to push to locally, obtain your files by executing the following command

 ```
 git pull